 Format Legend of a Line Chart in Power BI

-To display or enable the Legend, Please select the Legend region and toggle the option from Off to On.
+To display or enable the Legend, Please select the Power BI Legend region and toggle the option from Off to On.
 Use the Position drop down box to change the legend position.

-As you can see from the below screenshot, we added the Legend Title as Money, Legend Position as Top Center, Color to Brick Red, Font family to Georgia, and text size to 20.
+As you can see, we added the Legend Title as Money, Legend Position as Top Center.
+And we also changed the Color to Brick Red, Font family to Georgia, and text size to 20.

 Format X-Axis of a Line Chart in Power BI

-Following are the list of options that are available for you to format the Horizontal axis or X-Axis.
-As you can see from the below screenshot, we change the Color to Dark Grey, Font style to Candara, Text Size to 12.
+The following are the list of options that are available for you to format the Horizontal axis or X-Axis.
+As you can see from the screenshot below, we change the Color to Dark Grey, Font style to Candara, Text Size to 12.

-By default, X-Axis title is set to Off but you can enable it by toggling Title to On.
+By default, the X-Axis title set to Off, but you can enable it by toggling Title to On.
 Let me change the Title Color to Green, Font style to Georgia, and Font Size to 20.

 Format Y-Axis of a Power BI Line Chart

-Following are the list of options that are available for you to format the Vertical axis or Y-Axis.
-You can see from the below screenshot, we change the Y-Axis labels Color to Dark Grey, Text Size to 15, Font style to Candara.
+The following are the list of options that are available for you to format the Vertical axis or Y-Axis.
+From the screenshot below, you can see we change the Y-Axis labels Color to Dark Grey, Text Size to 15, Font style to Candara.

 Let me change the Scale type to Log.
 From the below screenshot, you can see that it is displaying the Log scale.

-By toggling the Gridlines option from On to Off, you can disable the Grid lines.
+By toggling the Gridlines option from On to Off, you can disable the Line Chart Gridlines.

 - Line Style: Choose the line style such as Solid, dotted, and dashed.